 Norge’s flight from “Rome to Nome” was acclaimed as another great milestone in aviation, but disagreement soon erupted between Nobile and Amundsen, as to who deserved greater credit for the expedition.
 The controversy was exacerbated by Mussolini’s government, which trumpeted the genius of Italian engineering and ordered Nobile on a speaking tour of the U.S., further alienating Amundsen and the Norwegians.

 Nobile also designed and flew the Italia, his second polar airship to reach the North Pole.
-However, this expedition after reaching the North Pole crashed on its way back to Spitsbergen.
-The expedition provoked an international rescue effort, something that Amundsen as well participated, but never got back from.
+However, the expedition crashed after reaching the North Pole, on its way back to Spitsbergen.
+The expedition evoked an international rescue effort, something that Amundsen participated in as well, but never returned from.